mark-archer/hostlang/README.md

     ; this is also true for inline syntax (might change in the future) 1 : 2 === (1 2) NOT (1 (2))

-    ; bang (!) is used to indicate an item should be in its own list 1 2!
+    ; exclamation mark (aka bang, !) is used to indicate an item should be in its own list 1 2!
 3 === (1 (2) 3)

-    ; parentheses can be used inside tabbed lists but once you're in ; the parentheses world tabs and newlines are ignored 1 2 (3
+    ; parentheses can be used inside indented lists but once you're in ; the parenthesis world tabs and newlines are ignored 1 2 (3
         4 5
             6